All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaways

-• Hormonal fluctuations during the menstrual cycle can affect appetite, nausea, and weight fluctuations, but do not reduce Saxenda's overall effectiveness.
+• Hormonal fluctuations during the menstrual cycle can affect appetite, nausea, and weight fluctuations, but don't reduce Saxenda's overall effectiveness.

 • Women are more susceptible to certain Saxenda side effects, including gallstone formation (2.5 times higher risk with rapid weight loss) and hair thinning related to caloric deficit.